Lifeni/i-show-you/README.md

 ## Introduction

+**The application is in the testing stage, and the data structure and API design may change.
+Please do not store important data. **

 - [x] 💻 Modern UI, based on IBM's Carbon design system.
 - [x] 🚀 Self-hosted, use docker-compose to build your own application.
 - [ ] 📱 Mobile friendly, responsive UI interface and PWA support.